chris-czopp/solid-test-recorder/README.md

 ## Usage

-As soon as you open devtools, in Console, you'll get access to `$str` (Solid Test Recorder) global var.
-You can execute `$str.help` for available commands.
+As soon as you open Chrome DevTools, in console, you'll get access to `$str` (Solid Test Recorder) global var.
+You can execute `$str.help` command for available commands.

 The usual flow would be: